mmcnulty88/CSC842/Module4/README.md

 - Images are specific to the .docx documents, though the secret works for other types such as an excel file.
 - Only the first image is used.
 - A specific file is always used to insert the secret into.
+- Encrypt the secret instead of inserting it as it is directly from the file.

 ## Future Work: